 Audio-Technica ATH-AG1X – Back High-Fidelity Gaming Headset

 The Audio-Technica brand is best known for its Hi-Fi headphones and turntables, and it also offers models specially designed for gamers.
-Among our favourites is the ATH-ADG1X headset, featuring an open design and jaw-dropping performance.
+Among our favorites is the ATH-ADG1X headset, featuring an open design and jaw-dropping performance.

-The headphones take a design similar to that of models generally dedicated to audiophiles.
+The headphones take a design similar to models generally dedicated to audiophiles.
 We thus find a very comfortable double hoop system and huge atria that are quickly forgotten once the whole is on the head.

 - 3.5 mm connector